 A multi process welder may not be right for everyone.
 If you are a professional, they might keep up with your workload and provide some flexibility.

-Keep in mind you will need all of the same safety equipment, air compressors, and air filters as you would otherwise.
+Keep in mind you will still need all of the same safety equipment, welding helmets, air compressors, and air filters as you would otherwise.

 Make sure you know what types of jobs you expect to do and what types of process and function requirements these rigs demand.
 Doing so, you may end up with the best multi process welder for your needs.